Université Mohammed VI Polytechnique

 |Language of instruction|

-At EGE Rabat there are English courses available, but the possibility of oversubscription means you might have to take courses in French.
+From the 250 courses taught at Faculty of Governance, Economics and Social Sciences around half of them are taught in English.
+There is a possibility of oversubscription, which means you might have to take courses in French, so some level of knowledge of French is recommended.
 Knowledge of Arabic is not necessary, but international students are expected to study Arabic as part of their programme.

 Courses in Political Science, Law, Economics, History.
 The course list changes every year and is modified according to current events in the MENA region.